dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 Perhaps Leonardo da Vinci said it best: "Simplicity is the ultimate sophistication."
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Identify a metaphor that's important to your architecture.
 Find at least one other metaphor that you could use to replace it.
 Spend 5 minutes exploring the alternate metaphor.
 Do you see strengths, weaknesses, opportunities, and threats to your architecture in new ways?</span></em></p>

----

-Julie (2013-03-13 15:05:25)

-You hit the nail with a sledgehammer with this post!

-Metaphor becomes more important every time I work with a new system that no one can explain.
-Usually the problem is that they don't have a metaphor to relate it to.
-People work best with an abstraction in their heads.

-And, I will add another vote for simplicity.
-As systems become more distributed and massive, communication becomes the problem.
-Funny how that mirrors the human problem when people work together.
-The answer is often simplicity.
-Think of the largest autonomous system out there - the internet.
-TCP/IP works with what might be the simplest solution to multiple machines trying to talk at the same time "wait a bit and try again".
-I'm sure everyone can think of a much "better" solution.
-I am also sure it is more complicated, and I am resonable sure that it wouldn't work as well.

-My goal is: make it simple enough to understand and wrap that understanding in a memorable metaphor.

----

-segmation (2013-03-12 09:04:09)

-I like ask a child!
-Children can come up with the greatest of things!
-Thanks for sharing this awesome blog!

----

-Daniel Hardman (2013-03-12 10:22:23)

-The other day my young nephew and his older brother were having a conversation.

-Older brother: "What's a baby dog called?"
-Younger nephew: "A puppy."
-Older brother: "What's a baby sheep called?"
-Younger nephew: "A lamb."
-Older brother: "What's a baby chicken called?"
-Younger nephew: "A yolk!"

-Funny.
-But also shows how kids have different perspectives that can break us out of the box. :-)

----

-Daniel Hardman (2013-03-13 15:19:21)

-The internet is such a good example.
-Not only is TCP/IP amazingly simple (in concept, not necessarily in impl), but so is the HTTP protocol.
-It seems amazing to me that I ever lived without it.
-Thank you, Tim Berners-Lee and Roy Fielding and all the other smart people who achieved so much by simplifying so much!